abdurahmanselmanovic/JS/README.md

 # JavaScript Full Guide

-This repository is a full guide for beginners, which starts with JS.
+This repository is a full guide for beginners, which starts with JS. <br>
 Every chapter has been studied down to the smallest detail.

 ### This repostroy contain